 The believer’s responsibility is to believe that what God says is true—that he is dead to all sin and alive unto God, that is, he is now freed from the power of sin.
 We should and can sin no more!
 (Rom.
 6:11 especially, but all of Romans 6; Gal.
 2:20.
 5:24; 1 John 2:1; Col. 3:1-4; Rom.
 8:3-4; Col. 2:11-15)

 This lady in the letter above has been believing a lie—that she is a victim of her early upbringing.
 The truth of the matter is that she is no longer in her father or her family.
 She is in the heavenly family, with God as her Father and Jesus as her brother, and all the saints as extended family.
 She has the joy of Jesus, the power of Jesus, the grace of Jesus.
 She should be singing and praising God for this new life that is hers.
 Then the kids will want to be on the same side of the river with her.
 Then the joy that has not naturally been hers will readily flow when she believes what God says in his Word.

 I have been preaching and living this gospel of sanctification for many years.
 It is not a theory.
 It is practical, Scriptural reality.
 I preach it in the prisons, and it works on men who have lived lives of total addiction and enslavement.
 They come up to me all the time, bubbling over with joy, and tell me that they are now free from all sin.
 I have followed them when they get out, and I can put you in touch with sons of Adam who are now Sons of God walking in complete victory over sin and self.

 This is the old fashioned gospel.
 It is still God’s way, and it still works.
 Read the Bible again.
 And this time, believe what you read.

-If you want further instruction on this subject matter, order the Bible tapes on Romans, Colossians, Sin No More, and Galatians.
+If you want further instruction on this subject matter, order the audios on Romans, Colossians, Sin No More, and Galatians.
 The series, Sin No More, covers all the material in the verses listed above.
 Romans provides you with the background for justification and sanctification.